INFIELD PRACTICE DRILL

 Procedure: The drill can have as many tossers as desired.
 Drill can have three or more players in the lines, which are about 70 feet in front of the tossers.

 The tosser throws a ground ball so that the player has to charge the ball at about midway between the and the player.
-The player then throw the ball back to the tosser, turns to the right, and jogs back to the end of the line.
+The player then throws the ball back to the tosser, turns to the right, and jogs back to the end of the line.
 A variation of this drill would be for infielders to start about 70 feet in front of the tossers, outfielders should start about 90 feet in front of the tossers.
 The tosser still attempts to throw the ground ball so that the player has to charge the ball at about midway between the tosser and the player.
 Rotation can also be varied so that the player replaces the tosser who in turns goes to the end of the line.

 This is a fun drill to help the 1st and 2nd graders I coach develop good hands, quick release, and hustle to a loose ball.
-I have the players line up accross from a partner about 20 feet apart.
+I have the players line up across from a partner about 20 feet apart.
 They are to make good throws back and forth as many times an they can while I count down from 30 to zero.
 The player who does not have the ball at zero wins.
 (Winning usually puts you in the first group for batting practice.)
-You should see the kids scramble for a dropped, or passed ball.
-Baseball is fun.
+You should see the kids scramble for a dropped, or passed ball. softball is fun.
 Let’s make practice fun too.

 This fielding drill is called the “Double play drill”.
 You will need a catcher, two players at 1st base, and the remaining players evenly divided at the shortstop and 2nd base positions.